Skip to content

 Knowledge store

 The knowledge store is SPOT's shared memory of the organisation it is defending.
 Context providers deposit organisational facts into it on a schedule; analyzers consult it during analysis to check the email they are looking at against what the company actually knows.
-The two sides never talk to each other ; they share only the tag vocabulary used to label and look up documents.
+The two sides never talk to each other ; they share only the store itself, where every document is embedded as a vector so it can be looked up by meaning and tagged so the search can be scoped to the right slice of the store.

 This separation is what lets SPOT improve over time without changing its analyzers.
-Adding a new context provider ; an HR system, a partner-domain feed, a policy wiki ; instantly makes its data available to every analyzer that already knows how to read those tags.
+Adding a new context provider ; an HR system, a partner-domain feed, a policy wiki ; instantly makes its data available to every analyzer through the same vector-search-plus-tag- filter contract, with no analyzer changes needed.

 What lives in it